Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 The team role enum is all the possible states a use can be in in relation to a team.
 This is stored in the users_teams table on the backend as the team_role field.
 The possible options are:

-- `None` - The user is not on the team.
+- `NONE` - The user is not on the team.
 This is possible after a user is rejected from a team or leaves a team.
 - `MEMBER` - The is a member of the team.
 - `LEADER` - The user is a leader of the team.
 This grants them special privileges such as being able to accept or reject pending members and being able to disband the team.
 - `PENDING` - The user has applied to the team but has not been accepted or rejected yet.
 If they're accepted they become a member, if they're rejected their status is set to `None`